 Best Things to Do in Tallinn in 2 Days

 Are you planning your Tallinn itinerary and wondering about the best things to do in Tallinn in 2 days?
 Then read on – as you´ll find many of my travel tips here.
-Find out about the best places to visit in 48 hours (or a bit less) and more tips for a fun stay.
+Find out about the best places to visit and more tips for your 2-day Tallinn itinerary.

 Disclaimer: This post contains affiliate links which means I might earn a commission when you buy a product/service (no extra cost to you).
 More about it here.